maximemulder/clam/README.md

 ## Functions

 Clam features functions, whose parameters and arguments are delimited by parentheses.
-Functions (or any expression currently) can be recursive, and are desugared in their unary form to enable currying.
+Functions (or any expression) can be recursive, and are desugared into their unary form to enable currying.

 ```
 def add = (a: Int, b: Int) -> a + b